5onn1/5onn1/README.md

 - Git
 ## My goals

-- Create web interfaces accessible to all users
+- Create web interfaces accessible to all users.
 - I will be happy to help.